MrLogarithm/inscribd-model-details/README.md

 # Model Architecture

-We propose a self-supervised clustering technique employing the following architecture based on an LSTM language model:
+We propose a self-supervised clustering technique which clusters tokens (individual glyphs in some script) into types (signs in the underlying script).
+The model employs the following architecture based on an LSTM language model:

 ![Model architecture.](cluster-arch.svg)